Implementing a Christian-based College Preparatory Curriculum

 Secondary School Academics

 For our students’ convenience, dual enrollment classes are offered and taught on our campus.
 Advanced Placement (AP) courses and Honors courses in all subjects are also offered to our students beginning in 9th grade.
-The secondary school requires all 6-12th grades students to have an iPad with them each day to access MDCA’s academic portal for grades and assignments.
-With nearly 100% of our students attend the college of their choice, our alumni have attended the University of Florida, University of Alabama, and many other prestigious universities.
+The secondary school requires all 6-12th grades students to have a laptop or Chromebook with them each day to access MDCA’s academic portal for grades and assignments.
+With nearly 100% of our students attending the college of their choice, our alumni have attended the University of Florida, University of Alabama, and many other prestigious universities.